 “JNC have observed some clients who have not been sold the right licensing in the first place, leading to future non-compliancy issues”

 3 – We have been running SAP for years and have never had any issues…

 This is potentially worse than if you had been notified of some minor issues along the way.
 At least then you would know where you stood and would be more mindful of the issue going forward.
-Otherwise you could be non-compliant with no view of the extent of any issue and completely unaware of a hidden liability.
-If SAP have a positive account relationship to protect, i.e. a spending customer, they could allow non-compliancy to accrue without acting, as not to rock the apple-cart.
-From JNC’s experience there seems to be lower limit to the value of SAP under-licensing claims so perhaps it has to reach a certain level before it becomes worthwhile.
+Otherwise, you could be non-compliant with no view of the extent of any issue and completely unaware of a hidden liability.
+If SAP has a positive account relationship to protect, i.e. a spending customer, they could allow non-compliancy to accrue without acting, as not to rock the apple-cart.
+From JNC’s experience there seems to be a lower limit to the value of SAP under-licensing claims so perhaps it has to reach a certain level before it becomes worthwhile.

 Some of the biggest disputes that we have seen have hit customers who have been running SAP for 10, 15, 20 years who have used SAP for several years without any history of non-compliance.
 This could put you at greater risk.
-Have SAP issued you a certificate of compliance?
+Has SAP issued you a certificate of compliance?
 Have they send you a letter or e-mail giving you a green light or clean bill of health following your annual measurement.
 Unlikely, and just because they haven’t said anything doesn’t mean there isn’t something there.
 So best you find out yourself where your business stands to protect yourself from large unexpected and unbudgeted costs creeping up and biting you.